opencontainers/runc/man/runc-start.8.md

 # SYNOPSIS
    runc start <container-id> [container-id...]

-Where "<container-id>" is your name for the instance of the container that you are starting.
+Where "\<container-id\>" is your name for the instance of the container that you are starting.
 The name you provide for the container instance must be unique on your host.

-# DESCRIPTIONa
+# DESCRIPTION
    The start command signals the container to start the user's defined process.